Booby Trap (Star Trek: The Next Generation)

 "Booby Trap" is the sixth episode of the third season of the American science fiction television series Star Trek: The Next Generation, the 54th episode overall, first broadcast on October 30, 1989.
 It is the first episode of any Star Trek series to be directed by a woman.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the Enterprise discovers a derelict centuries-old alien battlecruiser.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D, under the command of Captain Jean-Luc Picard.
+In this episode, the Enterprise discovers a derelict centuries-old alien battlecruiser, and becomes ensnared by the same trap that killed its crew.

 Actress Susan Gibney guest stars as the spacecraft engineer Leah Brahms.